sgutierr/camel-templates/README.md

     - Camel-prototype: this folder is to store YAML DSL files meanwhile you are prototyping.
 You can run these DSLs through JBang (previously installed in your local environment) and the deploy.sh command (chmod 777 deploy.sh to allow execute).
 ### Run template

-There are in the root two files depending on the environment you deploy:
+There are two files to run the template depending on your environment:

    - deploy_local.sh

    - deploy_openshift.sh

 ### Test the example